Frequently Asked Questions About A Mediation Certificate

 A: The courts operate under the belief that intervening in people’s life is always the very last option.
 What Mediation Information and Assessment Meetings (MIAMs) do is explain to people that there’s no other way to resolve the dispute at hand.
 In other words, they explain why court is not the only option.
 The purpose of MIAM is to learn if there’s any possible way of resolving the issue and to give people time so they can reflect and make an informed decision about whether going to court is the only possible option.

-Take a look at our blog “Will it look bad if I refuse to go to mediation?” for more details about why you should consider mediation before court.
+For more details about why you should consider mediation before court, take a look at our blog “Will it look bad if I refuse to go to mediation?”

 Q: Who can issue a mediation certificate?